Web API

 A web API is an application programming interface (API) for either a web server or a web browser.

-As a web development concept, it can be related to a web application's client side (including any web frameworks being used).

-A server-side web API consists of one or more publicly exposed endpoints to a defined request–response message system, typically expressed in JSON or XML by means of an HTTP-based web server.
+It can refer to a client-side JavaScript API (including any web frameworks being used) or a server-side web API.
+The latter consists of one or more endpoints to a defined request–response message system, typically expressed in JSON or XML by means of an HTTP-based web server.

 A server API (SAPI) is not considered a server-side web API, unless it is publicly accessible by a remote web application.

 Client side

 A client-side web API is a programmatic interface to extend functionality within a web browser or other HTTP client.
 Originally these were most commonly in the form of native plug-in browser extensions however most newer ones target standardized JavaScript bindings.

 The Mozilla Foundation created their WebAPI specification which is designed to help replace native mobile applications with HTML5 applications.

-Google created their Native Client architecture which is designed to help replace insecure native plug-ins with secure native sandboxed extensions and applications.
-They have also made this portable by employing a modified LLVM AOT compiler.

 Server side

 A server-side web API consists of one or more publicly exposed endpoints to a defined request–response message system, typically expressed in JSON or XML.
 The web API is exposed most commonly by means of an HTTP-based web server.

 Mashups are web applications which combine the use of multiple server-side web APIs.
-Webhooks are server-side web APIs that take input as a Uniform Resource Identifier (URI) that is designed to be used like a remote named pipe or a type of callback such that the server acts as a client to dereference the provided URI and trigger an event on another server which handles this event thus providing a type of peer-to-peer IPC.

 Endpoints

-Endpoints are important aspects of interacting with server-side web APIs, as they specify where resources lie that can be accessed by third party software.
+Endpoints are important aspects of interacting with server-side web APIs, as they specify where resources can be accessed by third-party software.
 Usually the access is via a URI to which HTTP requests are posted, and from which the response is thus expected.
 Web APIs may be public or private, the latter of which requires an access token.

-Endpoints need to be static, otherwise the correct functioning of software that interacts with them cannot be guaranteed.
-If the location of a resource changes (and with it the endpoint) then previously written software will break, as the required resource can no longer be found at the same place.
-As API providers still want to update their web APIs, many have introduced a versioning system in the URI that points to an endpoint.